ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 {% endcodeblock %}

 When setting up the phone for the first time - or when changing the passcode later - we call `Passcode.store(code)` to write a new code to disk.
-Later, `Passcode.verify(code)` will help us determine whether we should unlock the phone given a user-typed password.
-Both methods will return a Promise as all operations exposed by the WebCrypto API are asynchronous.
+`Passcode.verify(code)` will help us determine whether we should unlock the phone given a user-typed password.
+Both methods return a Promise as all operations exposed by the WebCrypto API are asynchronous.

 Storing a new passcode and verifying it is simple: